Drive deep into the hills of Andalucia, and you just might stumble across a village that’s not the typical white… but rather a bright blue!

 We loved the whimsical nature of an entirely blue Spanish town and greatly enjoyed seeking out the town’s best viewpoints.

-Juzcar certainly isn’t somewhere you visit as a standalone trip, but as an addition to a southern Spain itinerary, it’s definitely fun.
+Júzcar certainly isn’t somewhere you visit as a standalone trip, but as a quick addition to a southern Spain itinerary, it’s definitely fun.

-You can combine Juzcar with a trip to Ronda and/or Setenil de las Bodegas quite easily.
+You can combine Júzcar with a trip to Ronda and/or Setenil de las Bodegas quite easily, which is how we visited.

-However you structure your visit, there’s no doubt that visiting Spain’s Smurf Village is a memorable experience!
+However you structure your visit, there’s no doubt that visiting Spain’s Blue Village is a memorable experience!

 About Kate Storm